You and your spouse worked hard throughout all the years of your marriage.

 On the surface, it seems simple.

 But like all issues that need to be resolved in a divorce, pinpointing pre-marital vs. marital assets isn’t always clear cut.

 For example, when Jennifer and Mike got married, they each owned a house.

 Jen’s was a four bedroom, 2 ½ bath single family home and Mike’s place was a two bedroom, one bath condo.
-Since Jen’s home was bigger, and the couple planned on having children, they decided Mike would move into Jen’s place and Jen’s home would become “theirs.”
+Since Jen’s home was bigger, and the couple planned on having children, they decided Mike would move into Jen’s place and Jen’s home would become their marital residence.

-Jen put Mike’s name on the deed to her house, even though she had owned that home for 6 years prior to marrying Mike, and just like that - Mike became a co-owner of Jen’s house.
+Jen put Mike’s name on the deed to her house, even though it was separate property - she had owned that home for 6 years prior to marrying Mike, and just like that - Mike became a co-owner of Jen’s house.

 But Mike didn’t return the favor and kept his condo in his name only.

 Three years later, Mike took equity out of his condo and used the money to put a deck on “their house.”